-3.2.1 It will ensure that:

-- All staff are involved in the analysis of information so that they are fully aware of strengths and weaknesses across the school - The school uses research (Such as the Sutton Trust Toolkit and EEF) to support us in determining the strategies that will be most effective
+- 3.2.1 The school will ensure that: - All staff are involved in the analysis and evaluation of information so that they are fully aware of strengths and areas to strengthen across the school. - The school uses a range of research, including the EEF toolkit to support us in determining the strategies that will be most effective and have the greatest impact on pupils' progress. - The school also participates in action research projects to further develop knowledge and understanding of the best strategies to use to support pupils and close attainment gaps.